try-fcp/k8s-lessons/README.md

 This guide covers some of the use cases for setting up and using the open **Freebernetes Cloud**.
 The tutorials are not specific to the Freebernetes Cloud as the user is working with a standard _Kubernetes_ installation.
 However, the examples are adapted to, tested on and applied to the current Freebernetes platform.

-These lessons are designed and optimized for learning to use a Kubernetes cluster and to use the Feebernetes Cloud as the most accessible way to try out and get started with Kubernetes.
+These lessons are designed and optimized for learning to use a Kubernetes cluster and to use the Freebernetes Cloud as the most accessible way to try out and get started with Kubernetes.

 > The results of this tutorial should not be viewed as production ready, and may receive limited support from the community, but don't let that stop you from learning!